 What Does the P1326 Code Mean?

-The P1325 code is set by the Engine Control Module when the signal coming out of the KSDS (Knock Sensor Detection System) determines the vibrations occurring are abnormal.
-The P1326 is a manufacturer-specific code, revealing itself in Kia and Hyundai vehicles.
+The P1325 code is set by the Engine Control Module when the signal coming out of the KSDS (Knock Sensor Detection System) determines that the vibrations occurring are abnormal.
+The P1326 is a manufacturer-specific code and only shows up in Kia and Hyundai vehicles.

 The KSDS is responsible for monitoring the vibrations to ensure there’s no excessive wear to the connecting rod bearings.
 This is a preventative system that’s designed to head off engine wear before it occurs.